roderickvd/pleezer/README.md

 - Stream music in formats from MP3 to lossless FLAC (depending on your subscription)
 - Access your full Deezer library: songs, podcasts, radio, mixes, and Flow
+- High-quality audio processing:
+  * High-quality dithering with Shibata noise shaping
+  * Volume-aware dither scaling
-- Control volume with smart leveling and normalization
+  * Smart volume normalization
 - Connect to standard audio outputs, or use JACK (Linux) or ASIO (Windows)
 - Automate with hook scripts and external controls
 - Run reliably with stateless operation and proper signal handling